unsw-edu-au/QBot/Documentation/deployment-guide.md

 ---

 ### QBot Resource Group
-Create new Azure *Resource Group* as a logical container to place all resources provisioned This can help you monitor costs more easily.
+Create new Azure Resource Group as a logical container to place all resources provisioned This can help manage resources and monitor costs more easily.

 ### QBot API Web App
 Create a new **Web App** with the following values